 Up until this time, I liked John Scalzi.
 Up until I read that post, I read every book he wrote.
 This was before I realized what a massive social justice warrior he was.
 At the time, I didn’t even know what a social justice warrior was.
-I only knew that unlike the words in his novels, the words on his blog bothered me.
+I only knew that, unlike the words in his novels, the words on his blog bothered me.
 The words on his blog made me feel insulted.

 Does any of the following sound privileged?

 I may have been born white and male, but I assure you I am not privileged.
-When I was 19, I joined the military, the United States Air Force to be exact.
+When I was 19, I joined the military, the United States Air Force, to be exact.
 Not because I had an unquenchable thirst for patriotism and aviation, but because I felt I had no other choice.
 I couldn’t find meaningful employment anywhere in Southern California, where I was born and raised.

 The only jobs I could find were dead-end minimum wage jobs.
 I was even turned down for a job as a janitor at a convalescent home.
-I think that’s when you know you lack privilege when you cannot get hired to mop up old person pee.
+I think that’s when you know you lack privilege when you cannot get hired to mop up an old person pee.

 Does this sound at all like privilege?
-Having parents who not only refused to help you go to college but refused to even help fill out the financial aid paperwork?
+Having parents who not only refused to help you go to college but refused even to help fill out the financial aid paperwork?

 After basic training at Lackland Air Force Base in San Antonio, Texas, I was bused to Keesler Air Force Base in Biloxi, Mississipi.
 Both basic training and tech school were hard for me.
 Nothing was handed to me because I was a white male.
-I had to work my ass off in tech school because going in I knew absolutely nothing about electronics.
+I had to work my ass off in tech school because going in.
+I knew absolutely nothing about electronics.

-I attended tech school with guys who grew up playing around with electronics, building batteries out of potatoes and stupid things like that.
+I attended tech school with guys who grew up playing around with electronics, building batteries out of potatoes, and stupid things like that.
 With most of the guys I was in class with, electronics was their hobby before joining the Air Force.
 It was their passion.